 COVID-19 impact inquiry Exploring the pandemic's implications for health and health inequalities

-The Health Foundation has launched a time-limited UK-wide inquiry to consider:
+The pandemic and response to it have further exposed the inequalities in our society.
+In October 2020, the Health Foundation launched a time-limited UK-wide inquiry to consider:

-The inquiry is gathering evidence from a wide range of sources to consider how experiences of the pandemic were influenced by people’s existing health conditions and inequalities in health.
-This will highlight implications for the government decision making and the investment needed to ensure everyone can enjoy the same opportunity for good health and wellbeing.
+The inquiry gathered evidence from a wide range of sources to consider how experiences of the pandemic were influenced by people’s existing health conditions and inequalities in health.
+Findings highlight implications for government decision making in recovery and the investment needed to ensure everyone can enjoy the same opportunity for good health and wellbeing.